Party Wall Surveyors

 Service

-Once the content of the Award, including any relevant drawings, is concluded, the Award is then served on both owners.
-The Building Owner can now legally start work, subject to the passing or waiving of any notice periods.
+Once the content of the award, including any relevant drawings, has been finalised by the appointed surveyor(s), it is 'served' on both owners.
+The building owner can now legally start work, subject to the passing or waiving of any statutory notice periods.

 6